 Although the definition is termed air-conditioning, the conditioning may be achieved without treating the air forced into and through the space.
-The space may be directly conditioned by hot or cool surfaces.
+The air in the space may be conditioned by hot or cool surfaces.
 This includes residential heating systems, such as gas and combustion appliances, that are not always considered to be air-conditioning in the traditional sense.
+The conditioning may also be achieved by evaporative coolers.